Vitamin D and Cancer Prevention

 Have your vitamin D level tested once a year.
 When these levels are low, add supplemental vitamin D and retest until the levels are appropriate.

-Until recently, I had never had my own vitamin D levels tested, because I thought that it just wouldn't be possible for me to have low levels of vitamin D.
+As a younger adult, I had never had my own vitamin D levels tested, because I thought that it just wouldn't be possible for me to have low levels of vitamin D.

 When I finally had my vitamin D levels checked.
 I was shocked.
 My vitamin D 25-OH (25-hydroxy D) level was a whopping 31.
 The doctor told me this was just fine.
 The range my doctor's office considers to be normal is 20-100 ng/mL.
 Quite a range, wouldn't you say?